xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 3. Compute:

    * `Tension_HB_r(m_before)` and `Tension_HB_r(m_after)` for selected resolutions `r`,
-   * changes in costs `C_info` and `C_inst`,
+   * changes in `C_info` and `C_inst`,
    * changes in `Gap_norm` for affected groups.
-4. Compare the observed changes in `Tension_HB_r` with the predicted changes based on the cost reductions implied by the encoding.
+4. Compare the observed changes in `Tension_HB_r` with the changes predicted by the cost reductions implied by the encoding.

-*Metrics:*
+**Metrics**

 * Average change in `Tension_HB_r` for affected groups versus unaffected comparison groups.
 * Relationship between reductions in `C_info` and `C_inst` and reductions in `Tension_HB_r`.
 * Frequency of events where tension does not respond to cost changes in the direction implied by the encoding.

-*Falsification conditions:*
+**Falsification conditions**

 * If a sizable set of events shows large, sustained reductions in cost proxies but negligible change in `Tension_HB_r` for affected groups, then the encoding is considered insufficient, since it fails to connect cost changes to tension reductions.
-* If the sign of tension change frequently contradicts the implied direction, for example tension increases when costs fall, the encoding is considered misaligned and rejected.
+* If the sign of tension change frequently contradicts the implied direction, for example tension increases when costs fall in ways not explained by better risk sharing or diversification, the encoding is considered misaligned and rejected.

-*Semantics implementation note:*
+**Semantics implementation note**

 This experiment treats time windows as separate states and focuses on discrete before and after comparisons.
 Continuous cost and weight changes are mapped into the same hybrid state space `M` used elsewhere.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-The experiment tests whether Q102’s cost based tension functional responds coherently to friction reducing reforms, not whether home bias is ultimately friction driven or structural.
+Falsifying a TU encoding in this experiment does not show that home bias is purely structural, nor that it is purely friction driven.
+It only shows that a specific way of encoding friction effects is inadequate.

 ---